5jt/Tatin/docs/source/develop.md

 The right argument is a batch flag: it tells the function whether a human is available (0) or not (1).
 If there is, progress is reported to `⎕SE`.
 Naturally the latter is used in  order to automatically create a new version.

 Note that if the batch flag is 0, the function will print a statement to the session which, when executed, will install the new version.

-### Licensing

-#### INI entries

-The names of the licenses as well as the URLs that are to be accepted by a server must be defined in the INI file of the server within the `[LICENSE]` section.

-Note that the INI section `[LICENSE]` _may_ exist, but it does not have to: if it does not, then no menu item "Licensing" will show in the main menu of the website, and the server will accept any license, including packages that do not even carry a property `license`.

-#### The menu item "Licensing"

-The text shown on the web page is defined in the document "Licensing.html" in the `html/` folder.

-#### A "LICENSE" file

-By convention a file named "LICENSE" when placed in the root of the project will be copied automatically to the root of a package when build by `BuildPackage`.
-This convention is independent from the INI file.